Fluid in the chest; Fluid on the lung; Pleural fluid

 There are two types of pleural effusion:

-Exudative effusion is caused by blocked blood vessels or lymph vessels, inflammation, infection, lung injury, and tumors.
+- Exudative effusion is caused by blocked blood vessels or lymph vessels, inflammation, infection, lung injury, or tumors.

 Symptoms can include any of the following:

 - Chest pain, usually a sharp pain that is worse with cough or deep breaths

 - Fever and chills

 Sometimes there are no symptoms.

 Your health care provider will examine you and ask about your symptoms.
 The provider will also listen to your lungs with a stethoscope and tap (percuss) your chest and upper back.

 Chest CT scan or a chest x-ray may be enough for your provider to decide on treatment.

 Your provider may want to perform tests on the fluid.
 If so, a sample of fluid is removed with a needle inserted between the ribs.
 Tests on the fluid will be done to look for: